 The expected levels of performance for a first quarter student are levels 2 and 3.
-There are likely to be a number of N/0 (Not observed) as well, because much of the student's time will have been spent in orientation to the agency setting and observations of other professionals.
+There are likely to be N/0 (Not observed) as well, because much of the student's time will have been spent in orientation to the agency setting and observations of other professionals.